top of page

 *Based on a small internal sample and compared with widely cited multi-session treatment models.

-"Using words to process traumas is like watching an exercise video and expecting to get fit."
+"Using words to process traumas is similar to expecting to get fit by just watching an exercise video."

 - John Boulderstone

 If you’ve tried to move on and nothing has worked, this may explain why.
-Fighting the feelings that arise from PTSD, without knowing what you are doing and in the wrong way, keeps PTSD in place.
+Fighting the feelings that arise from PTSD, without knowing what you are doing and in the wrong way, can actually keep PTSD in place.
 But there is a solution.

 Overcoming Trauma and PTSD: Our Unique Approach